GsaOctoConsulting/selenium-rm/rolemanagement-cucumber-serenity/README.md

 over a period of time and so some of the scenarios are deprecated but they can be easily edited to be uptodate.
 The ones tagged @IntegrationTest are uptodate.

+More Details - ----------------------------
+ - Some legacy/inactive scenarios are present in the feature file for reference.
+   The features and tagged scnearios that are uptodate and active are listed below.
+   @SmokeTest
+   @Login,@IntegrationTest
+   @G1, @IntegrationTest
+   @G2, @IntegrationTest
+   @AccountDetails
+   @Email,@IntegrationTest
+   @Nonfed
+   @NonfedRoleInvite
+   @T1Workspace
+   @NonfedEmail

+ - Please note the following features exist for reference SystemAccount, SystemAccountEmail, MN_DeleteUpload MN_SystemAccount_UploadFile, MN_SystemAccount_UploadFileReorder AAM* (all features starting with AAM) (responsibility have been transferred to Gold Team)

+ - Configuration File - LaunchBrowserUtil * also contains helper methods in specific flows
+ - Every loggging in functionality will be done through SignInUtility class
+ - SignUp
+ - utility.properties file will hold the counter values used for signup for new users